-Playing Red Dead Redemption 2 is so fun that you probably don’t want to miss.
-But the game won’t launch!
+With its amazing open-world, well-written story, and deep characters, Red Dead Redemption 2 stands as one of the greatest games of the modern age.
+But players have reported that the game won’t launch!
 If it also happened to you, don’t worry.
-You’ve come to the right place.
-In this article, we’ll guide you to fix the issue.
+In this article, we’ll guide you to fix this issue.

 Try these fixes:

 You might not need to try them all; simply work your way down the list until you find the one that works.

 - Check for Windows Updates

 - Add the game folder to the list of scan exclusions